-Qatar Airways most likely will have put you up in a decent hotel,if you had at least a 12+ hour stopover.
-This advice on what to do can also be done on a 12 hour stopover in Doha.
+Qatar Airways most likely will have put you up in a Qatar Airways stopover hotel if you have at least a 12 hour stopover.
 Sitting around in your hotel is no fun and you should get out and explore a little.

 The first place you should head to is the Museum of Islamic art.
 It’s a beautifully designed building and is situated next to the old harbour with the modern skyscrapers in the far distance to contrast the old and new.

-Inside is a large collection of Islamic art showcasing some very important historic pieces.
+Inside the Doha Museum of Islamic Art is a large collection of Islamic art showcasing some very important historic pieces.
 There may be special displays on while there so check when you arrive.
 Even if you aren’t really into museums it’s worth taking a look around, if anything for the great views and architecture.

 After the museum go next door to the old harbour.
-It’s not a huge place, but there are some traditional dhow boats giving the area an old atmosphere, making you think about what it may have been like long ago.
+It’s not a huge place, but there are some traditional dhow boats giving the area an old atmosphere.
+This can make you imagine what it may have been like long ago in Qatar.

-Men regularly go there to fish and you can easily relax by the water watching them, or take a slow stroll along the esplanade.
+Men regularly go there to fish and you can easily relax by the water watching them.
+You can also take a slow stroll along the Doha corniche/esplanade.
 Maybe you can get chatting to them and learn about fishing.

-Next up head to the old souq (market) nearby (only a 5-10 minute walk) and get lost in the maze of narrow winding alleys, with the smell of spices giving a sense of the exotic.
+Next up head to the old Souq Waqif (market) nearby (only a 5-10 minute walk) and get lost in the maze of narrow winding alleys.
+With the smell of spices giving a sense of the exotic.
 Markets are one of the best places to get a feel for a city, and the same can be said in Doha.

-The market can get busy, so take a break in any of the cafes around area and enjoy a cup of tea, or whatever takes your fancy.
-Sitting there with your drink you can watch the world go by, observing the hustle and bustle of the traders and buyers alike.
+The market can get busy so take a break in any of the cafes around area and enjoy a cup of tea, or whatever takes your fancy.
+Sitting there with your drink you can watch the world go by.
+Observe the hustle and bustle of the traders and buyers alike.

 If you were interested in buying any souvenirs while in Doha, then the souq is a great place to do that.
 Just remember to bargain hard as the first price given is always to high.